Kanchenjunga Circuit trek

 On leaving Amjilossa there is a short ascent to a ridge.
 We walk through lush bamboo, oak and rhododendron forest.
 We descend towards Ghunsa Khola at a place called Thyanyani.
 The trail is undulating and after passing a large waterfall there is a final steep climb to Gyabla.

 From Gyabla, the valley opens out and we walk along an easier path for most of the way to Phole.
 It starts to get cooler today as we climb above 3,000m.
 The vegetation changes with more rhododendrons and azaleas.
-Before Phole we pass through the winter settlement used by Ghunsa villagers.
+Before Phole, we pass through the winter settlement used by Ghunsa villagers.

 At Phole village there is a monastery and you are likely to see the women weaving carpets.
 It takes a further 1 ½ hours to reach the larger village of Ghunsa.
 This is a Tibetan village with wooden houses covered in colourful prayer flags.
 There are lodges and shops and a small Kanchenjunga Conservation Area office.
-We camp in the garden of one of the lodges and will use their dining room for meals.
-There are hot showers available in the lodge.

 We spend two nights in Ghunsa for time to rest and acclimatise to the high altitude.
 It is a good idea to walk in the morning as this will help your acclimatisation.
 We follow the route above the village to Lobsang La.
-This walking trail reaches 4,000m in about 3 hours from camp and 2 hours to return to Ghunsa.
+This walking trail reaches 4,000m in about 3 hours and 2 hours to return to Ghunsa.

 After leaving Ghunsa we walk through pine and rhododendron forest.
 We are on the east bank of the Ghunsa Khola and pass Buddhist mani walls and chortens along the way.
 After three hours we cross a bridge over Ghunsa Khola.
 We have lunch in a grassy area called Rampuk Kharka (3,720m).
 Today the mountain scenery becomes ever more spectacular.
 The north face of Jannu towering above is dramatic.
 Be careful when crossing the landslide before Khambachen as there is a risk of rockfall.
 The trail contours the hillside then descends to Khambachen.
 This is a Tibetan settlement with houses nestled in a grassy plain with mountains all around.